apesurd/notes.CFA/Level2/OptionAdjustedSpread.md

 ## Effect of IR volatility  on OAS

+> [!Tip]
+> Visualise the price vs volatility curve for bonds with callable and putables.

 Assuming the market price constant, focus on the gap between valuation curve and x axis.
 ### Putable bonds
 As gap increases between putable bond valuation curve and x-axis, the OAS would increase too.